Volume 3 - 21 March 2025

 Uniform Shop Updates

 The uniform shop is now open on Tuesday, Wednesday, and Thursday from 8:00 am to 9:00 am.
-We are currently awaiting a restock of size 8’s, which are in production and expected to arrive around week 6.
-Please contact the office if you would like to pre-order.
+Size 8 Polo shirts are now back in stock.
 Our online ordering system has been updated with a new pick-up option for added convenience.
 Online orders will be processed on tuckshop days.
 If you need your order at other times, please contact the office, and we'll be happy to assist you.

 Volunteer Appreciation